-Young people were particularly affected by the Great Recession of 2008 and its aftermath, with a rich literature documenting highs risks of unemployment, social exclusion and scarring effects on biographies (see for instance Bell and Blanchflower, 2011); as well as the multiple disadvantages associated with being out of employment and education (Jonsson and Gustavsson, 2024).
-After a long political bargaining, the Council of Europe established the Youth Guarantee with the recommendation of 22 April 2013.
-The YG was a political commitment to ensure that all young people under the age of 25 years receive a good-quality offer of employment, continued education, apprenticeship or traineeship.
-The YG calls on all Member States to adopt implementation plans, although they are not formally obliged to do so.
-To support the policy financially, the EU turned to the European Social Fund, as the main instrument to improve employment opportunities and standards of living.
-Articles 16 to 23 of Regulation (EU) No 1304/2013 on the European Social Fund (the ESF Regulation) created and regulated the YEI, totalling 8.9 billion euros for the period 2014–2020, to encourage national implementation.
+Young people were particularly affected by the Great Recession of 2008 and its aftermath, which led to highs risks of unemployment, social exclusion and scarring effects on youth biographies (see for instance Bell and Blanchflower, 2011); as well as the multiple disadvantages associated with being out of employment and education (Jonsson and Gustavsson, 2024).
+After a long political bargaining, a Recommendation of the Council of the European Union established the Youth Guarantee (YG) on April 22nd, calling on all member states to adopt implementation plans.
+Articles 16 to 23 of Regulation (EU) No 1304/2013 on the European Social Fund established the YEI fund, totalling 8.9 billion euros for the period 2014–2020, to encourage national implementation.

 The YEI is integrated in ESF programming and directly targets young people not in employment, education or training, differently from the European Social Fund, which supports systems and structures.
 Projects approved under this frame receive an allocation from the YEI and a matching allocation from the ESF that is to be co-financed by the member state.
 The amount allocated from the YEI does not require national financing.
-Member States were able to invest in the implementation of the YEI from the 1st of September 2013 onwards, with the opportunity to claim reimbursement of the expenditure after the operational programmes had been formally adopted.
+Member states were able to invest in the implementation of the YEI from the 1st of September 2013 onwards, with the opportunity to claim reimbursement of the expenditure after the operational programmes had been formally adopted.
 While the implementation of the YEI ended in 2020 and then was integrated into ESF+ (ECA, 2017), most member states only launched their activities late in 2015 or even in 2016.
 The funding has been initially committed (i.e. engaged in the EU budget) for the first two years of the 2014-2020 implementation period, with the possibility for YEI resources to be revised upwards from 2016 (Regulation (EU) 1311/2013).